rackerlabs/support-how-to/content/rackspace-email/add-rackspace-email-mailboxes.md

 	 * **User Name:** Enter the part of the email address before the @ symbol.
 For example, if the email address is **myname@yourdomainexample.com**, enter **myname**.

+   Note: You are not able to create a username that already exists as an alias, group list, distribution list, or as another mailbox.
+You must remove the conflicting address before using the same username.

 	 * **Password:** Enter a password for the email account using the following requirements:

 	   - It must be at least eight characters.